oreflow/auroreflow/README.md

 # Auroreflow

-Java backend server and Angular 2 / TypeScript Frontend to control Xiaomi Yeelight lightbulbs on the local network.
+server and Frontend to control Xiaomi Yeelight lightbulbs on the local network.

 ### UI
 Currently provides three views